 MAP was designed to improve the safety and well-being of communities by influencing key mediating variables (MAP Update 2).
 The evaluation was designed to detect such improvements and, if possible, identify their effects on residents.
 Survey data were important in this measurement chain, but the study faced difficult asymmetries.
 The MAP Resident Survey successfully measured key mediating variables, but not until 2019—more than four years after the launch of MAP.
 Researchers explored associations between mediators and various crime outcomes, but without attribution of causality or the direction of influence.

-First, researchers employed exploratory and confirmatory factor analysis to identify 10 sets of survey items that were sufficiently correlated with one another to qualify as multi-item scales or factors.
+First, researchers employed factor analysis to identify 10 sets of survey items that were sufficiently correlated with one another to qualify as multi-item scales or factors.
 Of the 70 potential outcome items measured in the survey, 61 were strong enough to combine into 10 different scales.

 Researchers assessed each scale using Cronbach’s alpha coefficient, a statistic used to judge scale reliability.
 Alpha coefficients range from zero to one.
 As alpha approaches 1.0, the internal consistency among items is stronger.
 Values above 0.9 are considered excellent, while those above 0.8 are good.
 Values above 0.7 are considered acceptable, but values lower than 0.7 are considered not useful.
 All 10 scales reported in this analysis were above the acceptable threshold (see Figure 1).